The Free Speech Movement at the University of California Berkeley, 1964.

 Photo: Ron Enfield

-Our team is working on individual and collaborative projects related to Dawson and her work, including books, articles, archival collections, dissertations, and conference presentations, including:
+Our team is working on individual and collaborative projects related to Dawson and her work, including books, articles, archival collections, dissertations, conference presentations, and gallery exhibits.

 “Women Miners Oral History Project,” West Virginia University.
 Jessie Wilkerson, project director.